- 3.01: Scope and Application

 (a) Record.
 The Board shall maintain a list of Product-accepted materials or products.

-1. For products not already listed as Product-accepted by the Board, each manufacturer of materials and equipment used in the construction, installation, alteration, repair, or replacement of any plumbing or gas fitting system shall apply to the Board for Initial-product-acceptance of each individual item or model number that is to be made available for installation in the Commonwealth.
+1. For products not already listed as Product-accepted by the Board, each manufacturer of materials and equipment used in the construction, installation, alteration, repair, or replacement of any plumbing or gas fitting system shall apply to the Board for product-acceptance of each individual item or model number that is to be made available for installation in the Commonwealth.

 a. provide a completed product acceptance application in compliance with 248 CMR 3.00;